AjithCodeCraft/RENTING_WEBSITE_MAIN/README.md

 ## License

-This project is licensed under AJITh S
+This project is licensed under AJITH S